planck-repl/planck/site/src/dependencies.md

 ### Downloading Deps

-While using `planck` directly (as opposed to using the `plk` wrapper script) Planck can consume JARs from your local `.m2` repo, it doesn't take care of downloading them.
+While `planck` can consume JARs from your local `.m2` repo, it doesn't take care of downloading them.
+(An alternative is to use `plk` and `deps.edn`, which delegates to `clojure` for deps download.)

 An easy way to quickly download dependencies is to use [`boot`](https://github.com/boot-clj/boot) with its `-d` option.
 For example, executing this will ensure the dependencies specified above are installed:

 ```
 boot -d andare:0.7.0 -d org.clojure/test.check:0.10.0-alpha2